Treatment of anaplastic thyroid cancer

 For many people, anaplastic thyroid cancer has already spread when it is diagnosed.
 In this case, treatment aims to try and slow the growth of the cancer.
-This may lead to an improvement in symptoms and a better quality of life.
+This may improve your symptoms and give you a better quality of life.

 As well as treatment to try to slow the growth of the cancer, you will be offered supportive (palliative) care, with medicines to manage any symptoms.

 Radiotherapy is often the main treatment used to treat anaplastic thyroid cancer.
-It uses high-energy x-rays to treat cancer.
-It works by destroying cancer cells in the area being treated.
-You may be offered radiotherapy:
+It uses high-energy x-rays and works by destroying cancer cells in the area being treated.
+You may be offered radiotherapy to:

-- to help control any symptoms the cancer is causing – for example, swallowing problems if the cancer is pressing on the gullet (oesophagus).
+- help control any symptoms the cancer is causing – for example, swallowing problems if the cancer is pressing on the gullet (oesophagus)

 Chemotherapy is sometimes given with radiotherapy.
-This is known as chemoradiation (see below).
+This is called chemoradiation.

 Planning your treatment

-You normally have radiotherapy as a series of short, daily outpatient treatments with a rest at the weekend.
-You have it in the radiotherapy department using equipment similar to a large x-ray machine.
-How many treatments you have will depend on the aim of your treatment.
+You normally have radiotherapy as a series of short, daily outpatient treatments.
+You then have a rest with no treatment at the weekend.
+It is given in the radiotherapy department using equipment similar to a large x-ray machine.
+How many treatments you have depends on the aim of your treatment.
 Your doctor or nurse will be able to tell you how many treatments you are likely to have.

 Side effects of radiotherapy

 You may develop side effects during radiotherapy.
-These usually disappear gradually over a few weeks or months after treatment finishes.
+These usually improve slowly after treatment finishes.
 Your radiotherapy team will let you know what to expect.
 Tell them about any side effects you have.
 There are often things that can be done to help.

 Radiotherapy can cause general side effects such as tiredness (fatigue).